Canon G7 X Mark II vs M50

 It is notable that the M50 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
+Both the G7X Mark II and the M50 have been discontinued, but can regularly be found used on eBay.
+The G7X Mark II was replaced by the Canon G7 X Mark III, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon G7 X Mark II better than the Canon M50 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.